Pradyumnak777/RMRA-search-algo/README.md

 ### Information

-This work was conducted as part of a research effort involving Robust Sparse Array Design at VIT, Vellore under the guidance of **Dr. Ashish Patwari** - A Leap-on-Success Exhaustive Search Method to Find Optimal Robust Minimum
+This work was conducted as part of a research effort involving Robust Sparse Array Design at VIT, Vellore under the guidance of **Dr. Ashish Patwari**.
+Preprint can be found [here](https://arxiv.org/abs/2507.10706).
- Redundancy Arrays (RMRAs): New Array Configurations for Sensor Counts 11 to 20

 ### Citation
 If you use this code in your research, please cite it using the following DOI